dmbarbour/glas/docs/GlasDesign.md

             | Stem of (bool * Tree)  # bool is left/right label
             | Leaf

 However, glas systems will often encode data into stems.
-Dictionaries such as `(height:180, weight:100)` can be encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree), while an open variant becomes a singleton dictionary.
-The naive binary tree encoding is inefficient for this role because it doesn't compact stem bits.
-In practice, we might use something closer to:
+Dictionaries such as `(height:180, weight:100)` can be encoded as [radix trees](https://en.wikipedia.org/wiki/Radix_tree).
+We can encode a zero bit as a left branch, a one bit as a right branch, and encode key text using UTF-8, separating it from data with a NULL byte.
+An open variant type can be represented as a singleton dictionary.
+To support these encodings, we must compact stem bits.
+We might favor something closer to:

         type Tree = (Stem * Node)       # as struct
         type Stem = uint64              # encodes 0..63 bits